 International Quality Assurance Standards

-An international federation of organizations known as the International Organization for Standardization was founded in 1947.
-ISO is made up of standards organizations that represent over 100 countries.
+An international federation of organizations known as the International Organization for Standardization (ISO) was founded in 1947.
+ISO consists of standards organizations that represent over 100 countries.
 It maintains an effective quality assurance system for manufacturing and service industries.

-ISO 9000 is a set of standards first published in 1987.
-It's designed to help organizations meet statutory and regulatory requirements for product quality as well as consumer needs.
+ISO 9000 is a set of standards first published in 1987, designed to help organizations meet statutory and regulatory requirements for product quality as well as consumer needs.

 Manufacturers and businesses can become certified by fulfilling the requirements defined in ISO 9001.
 This offers independent confirmation of an organization's adherence to quality standards.
 More than one million organizations around the world are ISO 9001 certified.

 The management of an organization develops goals for quality assurance in order to be certified.
 These are codified into policies and guidelines specific to its business and manufacturing processes, often with the assistance of a consultant.
 These guidelines are then implemented by the organization and the systems are assessed for compliance with ISO 9000 standards.

 The results of the assessment identify any areas that fall outside of the standards and that the organization must address within a given time frame.
 The organization is certified after standards are met.